 oil.
 Changing to ordinary paraffin will invariably cure the problem

-although there will be a little more odour.
+although there will be more odour.

 There is a large letter V inside a clover leaf stamped into

 the base of my oil lamp.
 Do you know what this stands for?

 The large letter V inside a clover leaf – or trefoil –

-is the trademark of what turned out to be about the biggest oil lamp
+is the trademark of what turned out to be about the biggest oil

-Dublin, Ireland, and Falks Veritas in the
+importing business in Dublin, Ireland, and Falks Veritas in the

 Q: I believe my duplex oil lamp has an incorrect shade on it.

 Can you advise what type it should have?

-There is no hard and fast rule as to what type of shade should go
+There is no hard and fast rule as to what type of shade should

-and many people would have chosen the type illustrated.
+place and many people would have chosen the type illustrated.